amaitou/DarkSpy/README.md

-# Amlele Backdoor
+# DarkSpy

-Amlele Backdoor is One-Client Open Source Backdoor/Reverse-Shell For Each Linux And Windows Systems Made In Python3 Which Contains Limited Features .
+DarkSpy is One-Client Open Source Backdoor/Reverse-Shell For Both Linux And Windows Systems Written With Python3.

 # Installation